Marc Dutroux: Granting Dutroux state assistance, sleeping pills and sedatives

 While in jail, Dutroux managed to convince a health professional that he was disabled due to mental illnesses.
-That way, he was able to collect public assistance consisting of $1,200 a month from the Belgium government.
+That way, he was able to collect public assistance consisting of $1,200 a month from the Belgian government.
 He also convinced the professionals that he needed sedatives for sleeping problems.
 Dutroux later went on to use them to sedate his victims.
 He owned seven small houses, most of them vacant, and used three of them for the torture of the girls he kidnapped.
 Although he owned several houses, his state assistance stipend was not reduced.
 In his residence in Marcinelle, he constructed a concealed dungeon in the basement.
 Dutroux has been described by psychiatrists who examined him for trial as a psychopath.